dasakash20307/KML-Editor-Advance/v5_task_and_Concept.md

 * **Part X (e.g., "CA4 Part 1"):** Refers to a specific sub-task or component within the broader plan for the referenced Change Area, as detailed in our discussions and the reorganized plan.
 * **KML-first:** An architectural approach where the KML file is treated as the primary source of truth for geographic data (geometry, description) once created, with the database storing metadata and a reference (filename) to this KML file.
 * **CredentialManager:** A new core component responsible for managing device identity (UUID, nickname), application mode (Central/Connected), and paths to the main database and KML storage folder.
 It uses a local secondary database (`device_config.db`).
 * **Locking Mechanism:** Refers to the application-level file-based locking system (for both the main database and individual KML files) to manage concurrent access in the Central/Connected App setup.
+This is primarily managed by `DatabaseLockManager` and `KMLFileLockManager` in `core/sync_manager.py` and utilized by UI components through `ui/lock_handlers.py`.
 * **OpenLayers:** A JavaScript library chosen for implementing the advanced KML visual editor within a `QWebEngineView`.
 * **QWebChannel:** A PySide6 module for bidirectional communication between Python and JavaScript running in `QWebEngineView`.